-RESULT AREA 3: The Migration MPTF is managed efficiently, coherently, and consistently
+RESULT AREA 3: The Migration MPTF is managed efficiently, coherently, and consistently.

-3.1: Fina ncial resource mobilisation and utilisation Indicators 3.1.1 Volume of resources mobilised annually (in million USD) Note: To disaggregate by type of donor 3.1.2 % of resources mobilised that are earmarked.
-Note: To disaggregate by thematic priorities 3.1.3 % of resources allocated to each thematic priority.
-Note: Disaggregate by funding cycle 3.2: App roval process of joint programmes are facilitated in an efficient and consistent manner.
-Indicators 3.2.1 % of Concept Notes and joint programme documents submitted to the Migration MPTF that are reviewed per transparent criteria, and assessed in a timely manner as defined by the Operations Manual.
-3.2.2 % of Joint Programmes that initiate implementation within 20 working days of approval of the final proposal by the Steering Committee Note: Implementation is deemed to be initiated when the Administrative Agent transfers the funds to 2.2.1 the Participating UN Organization(s) 5.5: imp ementation of joint programmes are monitored Indicators 3.3.1 % of annual Joint Programme reports and mid-year updates submitted on time, or within 10 working days of the deadline.
+3.1: Finar icial resource mobilisation and utilisation Indicators 3.1.1 Volume of resources mobilised annually (in million USD) 3.1.2a % of total contributions that are earmarked (cumulative targets) 3.1.2b % of total contributions earmarked to a specific thematic area (TA) (cumulative targets) 3.1.3 % of resources allocated to each thematic area (cumulative targets) 3.2: Appr oval process of joint programmes are facilitated in an efficient and consistent manner.
+Indicators 3.2.1 % of Concept Notes and joint programme documents submitted to the Migration MPTF that ar reviewed per transparent criteria, and assessed in a timely manner as defined by the Operation Manual.
+3.2.2 % of Joint Programmes that initiate implementation within 20 working days of approval of the final proposal by the Steering Committee Note: Implementation is deemed to be initiated when the AA transfers the funds to the PUNOs 3.3: Imple ementation of joint programmes are monitored Indicators 3.3.1 % of annual Joint Programme reports and mid-year updates submitted on time, or within 10 working days of the deadline.
 3.3.2 % of joint programmes that complete joint final independent evaluations within 6 months of completion of project activities.
-3.4: Dec sions made by the Steering Committee are implemented in a timely and comprehensive manner Indicators 3.4.1 Number of Steering Committee Meetings organised as planned in the Migration MPTF Operations Manual, with participation of the quorum of members 3.4.2 Annual Consultative Forum organized 3.4.3 % of Steering Committee decisions implemented within the agreed timelines 3.4.4 Number of Migration MPTF annual consolidated narrative and financial reports submitted to the Steering Committee and donors by agreed deadlines 3.5: Risk s related to the management of the Migration MPTF are monitored and managed.
-Indicators 3.5.1 Migration MPTF Risk Management Strategy in place and reviewed annually
+3.4: Decis ions made by the Steering Committee are implemented in a timely and comprehensive manner Indicators 3.4.1 Number of Steering Committee Meetings organised as planned in the Migration MPTF Operations Manual, with participation of the quorum of members 3.4.2 Annual Consultative Forum organized 3.4.3 % of Steering Committee decisions implemented within the agreed timelines 3.4.4 Number of Migration MPTF annual consolidated narrative and financial reports submitted to the Steering Committee and donors by agreed deadlines 3.5: Risks related to the management of the Migration MPTF are monitored and managed.
+Indicators 3.5.1 Migration MPTF Risk Management Strategy in place and reviewed annually.